Lockdown restrictions COVID-19 round 2

 - Frequently and carefully wash hands for at least 20 seconds and routinely clean the most touched areas at the workplace or at home.

 Visiting relatives in care homes

 When intending to be visiting family members in care homes, please follow the existing guidance.

-Within the UK or overseas, travel is not allowed unless is essential travel: work, education or other legally permitted reasons.
+Within the UK or overseas, travel is not allowed unless is essential travel for work, education or other legally permitted reasons.
 However, travelling is still permitted for different number of reasons: